IanShepard/VisitorCollectionTool/Documentation/Development.md

 [sampleData.sql](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/sampleData.sql)

 Open and run script called createDBTables.sql to create database and base tables.
-Open and run sampleData.sql for sample data if desired.
+You may then optionally open and run sampleData.sql for sample data if desired.

 ## Launching the application